 2. World-class luxury accommodation

 Although Bali is a cheap country to visit and you’ll find plenty of budget friendly hostels, guesthouses and hotels, there’s high demand for luxury accommodation.
-Although these places might seem expensive for Bali, they’re still much cheaper than similar accommodation elsewhere in the world!
+These places might seem expensive for Bali, however they’re still much cheaper than similar accommodation elsewhere in the world!
 Check out some of our favourite places to stay below:

 - The Kayon Resort – A world-famous resort that overlooks the jungle, complete with tiered infinity pools